The Visionary Tolerance of a Conqueror: How Genghis Khan Governed a Spiritual Melting Pot

 The cornerstone of Genghis Khan’s religious policy was the Yassa, the codified legal system that governed the Mongol Empire.
 While the full text of the Yassa has been lost to history, its principles are well documented in the chronicles of Persian, Chinese, and European writers.
 Article after article in the Yassa established that all religions were to be equally respected and that no religious leader—whether a shaman, Buddhist monk, Muslim imam, or Christian priest—could be compelled to pay taxes or serve in the military.
 This blanket exemption was unprecedented in scale and had profound practical effects.

-The Yassa also forbade the slaughter of animals in a manner that would offend any major religion.
-For instance, butchers were instructed not to cut the throat of animals (a common halal practice in Islam) merely to avoid offending Muslims, while simultaneously forbidding the consumption of blood, which was contrary to Jewish and Christian practice?
-No—in fact, the Yassa was adaptable.
-It explicitly stated that subjects could follow their own dietary customs, and the imperial court itself observed a neutral posture, offering a variety of foods prepared according to different religious laws.
+The Yassa also contained specific provisions to prevent religious conflicts.
+One famous clause stated that anyone who blasphemed the gods of another faith would be severely punished.
+Another forbade the slaughter of animals in a manner that would offend any major religion—butchers had to follow their own communal customs, and the imperial court itself observed a neutral posture, offering a variety of foods prepared according to different religious laws.
 This kind of legal pluralism was virtually unknown in the medieval world and was a direct expression of Genghis Khan’s belief that the heavens had granted him universal rule, and therefore he was responsible for all of God’s children, regardless of their particular path to the divine.
+The Yassa did not treat religions as equal in truth—only in legal standing before the state.

 Tax Exemptions for Clergy